 During Potions, Hilary didn't have any problems.
 She had had Slughorn as Professor during her Fifth Year already.
 So she already knew his standards.
 For the first lesson, they had to brew the boils cure potion.
 It was one of the easiest potions.
 Slughorn was quite impressed by her work and even asked her if she wanted to join his Slughorn Club but she declined politely.
 However, Slughorn was even more persistent in the past than he was in the future and Hilary had to give in.
 Sally really blew up her potion in the end.
 No one knew how she had done that and Aurora was going on and on about her ruined make-up and hair.
 The potion had blown up in both of their faces.

 After Potions, they had a double class of Herbology.
 It wasn't Hilary's forte but she managed somehow, though she was nearly bitten by some strange plant she couldn't identify.

 During her two hours' lunch break, Hilary actually wanted to meet up with Severus to thank him for his help on that morning but she didn't know where he hung out during his lunch break.
-Lost about where to go, she actually went back to the black lake where she had met him yesterday.
+Lost about where to go, she actually went back to the black lake where she had met him the day before.
 Unsurprisingly, somehow, it was exactly where she found him leaning on a tree and reading a book.
 She wanted to scare him but her steps had been so loud that he already looked up from his book.